n-ubo/clawjs/README.md

 <h2>whats different?</h2>

 - Scrolling automatically keeps updating the positions of the layered frames.
-- The script is activated more respectfully by pressing G and H simultaneously, as opposed to just pressing F in Tridactyl.
+- The script is activated more respectfully by pressing Control and Alt simultaneously (customizable), as opposed to just pressing F in Tridactyl.
-- The script uses keys that are easier in finger reach range of mostly all keyboard layouts from 25% and above.
+- The script uses keys that are easier in finger reach range of mostly all keyboard layouts from 25% and above (also customizable).
 - The script automatically keeps track of the buttons/elements currently in-frame and ignores other ones respectfully, updates when scrolling.
 - The script makes use of less cryptic key tags when activated, read more about this below on how to use them.

 <h2>how to use</h2>
-Press SHIFT and ALT simultaneously to activate the frames on top of interactable elements.
+Press CONTROL and ALT simultaneously to activate the frames on top of interactable elements.

-Press SHIFT and ALT  simultaneously again to disable the frames.
+Press CONTROL and ALT simultaneously again to disable the frames.

 After enabling the frames, key tags are shown in the corner of each frame indicating which key you will have to press to interact with this element.
 When the key you want is pressed, all frames that did not have this key will disappear and the elements that remain will show new keys.